cordishall-splunk/o11y-examples/Containerization Workshop/README.md

 ## Part 2: Containerize it

 In this part, each service will be built into a container image and re-deployed as such.
+Start Docker Desktop if not already running.

 ### Build Container Images